xeluxee/competitest.nvim/README.md

 ### Usage notes
 - Your programs must read from `stdin` and print to `stdout`.
 If `stderr` is used its content will be displayed
-- Testcases are stored in text files.
-A testcase is made by an input file and an output file (containing the correct answer)
+- A testcase is made by an input and an output (containing the correct answer)
-- An input file is necessary for a testcase to be considered, while an output file hasn't to be provided necessarily
+- Input is necessary for a testcase to be considered, while an output hasn't to be provided necessarily
+- Testcases can be stored in multiple text files or in a single [msgpack](https://msgpack.org/) encoded file.
+You can choose how to store them with `testcases_use_single_file` boolean option in in [configuration](#configuration).
+By default it's false, so multiple files are used\
+If you want to change the way already existing testcases are stored see [conversion](#convert-testcases)

+#### Storing testcases in multiple text files
+- To store testcases in multiple text files set `testcases_use_single_file` to false
 - Files naming shall follow a rule to be recognized.
 Let's say your file is called `task-A.cpp`.
 If using the default configuration testcases associated with that file will be named `task-A_input0.txt`, `task-A_output0.txt`, `task-A_input1.txt`, `task-A_output1.txt` and so on.
-The counting starts from 0.\
+The counting starts from 0\
 Of course files naming can be configured: see `testcases_files_format` in [configuration](#configuration)
-- Testcase files can be put in the same folder of the source code file, but you can customize testcases path (see `testcases_directory` in [configuration](#configuration)).
+- Testcases files can be put in the same folder of the source code file, but you can customize their path (see `testcases_directory` in [configuration](#configuration)).

+#### Storing testcases in a single file
+- To store testcases in a single file set `testcases_use_single_file` to true
+- Testcases file naming shall follow a rule to be recognized.
+Let's say your file is called `task-A.cpp`.
+If using the default configuration testcases file will be named `task-A.testcases`.
+Of course single file naming can be configured: see `testcases_single_file_format` in [configuration](#configuration)
+- Testcases file can be put in the same folder of the source code file, but you can customize its path (see `testcases_directory` in [configuration](#configuration)).

 Anyway you can forget about these rules if you use `:CompetiTestAdd` and `:CompetiTestEdit`, that handle these things for you.